Will Smith's 'Bright' is terrible, but that doesn’t matter to Netflix

 Terrible movies being deemed hits is nothing new, but Netflix's algorithmic production style and opaque markers for success are particularly concerning.
 More so than with other studios, it doesn't actually matter if the company's original content is good, as long as it hits some mysterious metrics.
 Netflix plans to spend up to $8 billion on original content next year, so you can expect the budgets for its projects to grow even larger.

 While Netflix has long been praised for the freedom it gives creators, that strategy could be dangerous as it delves deeper into the world of blockbusters.
-Rather than being a savior for the worst habits of Hollywood, Netflix could end up being yet another source of trashy big-budget films.
+Rather than being an antidote to the worst habits of Hollywood, Netflix could end up being yet another source of trashy big-budget films.